This article will explain:

 - Leave the terminals and server machine turned on overnight.

-- Growth or the newest Customer Care Plan
+- Active Customer Care Plan

 This weekly backup serves as a "worst case scenario" if there is a critical issue at your venue and all local backups are unrecoverable.
 In this situation, an OrderMate technician will be able to access your backup and restore it to your existing POS system or a new POS system.